forflo/hinterpreter/README.md

-# A parser + interpreter for a tiny educational language
+# A parser and interpreter for a tiny, educational, Pascal-like language
-The interpreter can properly handle scopes and is statically typed.
-The only data type is Integer.
-It uses Parsec to generate an AST.

 The sole purpose of this project is an educational one.
 I wanted to implement the semantics of a programming language by using the denotational semantics toolset.
 The semantic specification was largely taken from a book that I'm currently reading, but adjustments and additions have been made.
-For instance the if, and if else constructs have been added.
-I've also written the semantics fo the while loop.
+For instance the `if`, and `if else` constructs have been added.
+I've also added the semantics for the `while` loop using denotational semantics.

+Furthermore, the interpreter can properly handle scopes and is statically typed.
+However, the only usable data type is Integer.
+The program uses Parsec to generate an AST.

+_A few notes on the source code_
-The function interpreter takes a string of program code and returns a Poststore, which is a mapping from locations (integers) to values (also integers).
+The function `interpreter` takes a string of program code and returns a `Poststore`, which is a mapping from locations (integers) to values (also integers).

 The rest of this readme provides a few code samples